 The two Tribal Nations in Valencia County, the Pueblo of Isleta and the Pueblo of Laguna were invited to participate in the Discovery process with the other incorporated communities and the county.
-The FEMA Region 6 Tribal liason and contacted the Tribal Nations and coordinated separate meetings with each Tribal Nation.
+The FEMA Region 6 Tribal liaison and project monitor contacted the Tribal Nations and coordinated/invited the Pueblos to separate meetings with each Tribal Nation.
+A meeting was schedule with the Pueblo of Laguna, however, no meeting was able to be scheduled with the Pueblo of Isleta.